Zac-HD/hypofuzz/docs-src/literature.rst

 independent coverage has similar advantages to that of ensemble fuzzing.

-This is relatively easy to implement using :pypi:`coverage` dynamic contexts and a context manager or decorator API *within a given process*; while I'd also like to support differential coverage between Python versions or operating systems that will require some deeper changes to HypoFuzz's execution model.
+This is relatively easy to implement using :pypi:`coverage` dynamic contexts and a context manager or decorator API *within a given process*; while we'd also like to support differential coverage between Python versions or operating systems that will require some deeper changes to HypoFuzz's execution model.